johnpeart/johnpeart.github.io/_blogpost/2024-04-16-eurovision-first-listens.md

     I'm the one who built the tower \
     I'm the one who holds the power
   commentary: |
     *LUNA* reminds me a bit of *[MUNA](https://en.wikipedia.org/wiki/Muna_(band))*; an American indie pop band.
 That's no bad thing.
-I like MUNA.
+I like *MUNA*.

-    This is a pleasant enough jaunt through three minutes pleasing melodies and four-on-the-floor rhythms.
-It lacks the heady heights of, say, [Pink Light!](https://youtu.be/OHnrwoQlCp8?si=HpbEvf19XltexnyW&t=76), but it's fine enough.
+    This is a pleasant enough jaunt through three minutes of pleasing melodies and four-on-the-floor rhythms.
+It lacks the heady heights of, say, [Pink Light](https://youtu.be/OHnrwoQlCp8?si=HpbEvf19XltexnyW&t=76), but it's fine enough.

 - country: "Portugal"
   shortcode: "POR"